On smooth adic spaces over $\mathbb{B}_{\mathrm{dR}}^+$ and sheafified $p$-adic Riemann--Hilbert correspondence: Moduli spaces

 The proof to smallness is essentially the same as Heuer's proof when $\alpha=1$.
 We will use the following important fact due to Fargues and Scholze.

-\begin{prop}[\cite{fargues2021geometrization}, Proposition \uppercase\expandafter{\romannumeral3}.1.3] Suppose $X$ is a $v$-stack over $Perf$, then $X$ is small if for any $\mathrm{Spa}(R,R^+)\in Perf$, where the colimit takes among all topologically countably generated closed subalgebras. \end{prop}
+\begin{prop}[\cite{fargues2021geometrization}, Proposition \uppercase\expandafter{\romannumeral3}.1.3] Suppose $X$ is a $v$-stack over $\Perf$, then $X$ is small if for any $\mathrm{Spa}(R,R^+)\in \Perf$, where the colimit takes among all topologically countably generated closed subalgebras. \end{prop}

-\begin{proof}(Fargues and Scholze) The isomorphic classes of perfectoid topologically countably generated Tate rings forms a set and let $\mathcal{C}$ a set of representative elements.
-We can choose and it covers $X$ (prop \ref{count}).
+\begin{proof}(Fargues \& Scholze) The isomorphic classes of perfectoid topologically countably generated Tate rings forms a set and let $\mathcal{C}$ a set of representative elements.
+We can choose and it covers $X$ (cf. Proposition \ref{count}).
 The equivalent relation $T\times_{X}T$ satisfies the same limit property and thus $X$ is small. \end{proof}

-\begin{lemma} For any $\mathrm{Spa}(A,A^+)\in Perf$ and a vector bundle $V/X_A$, there exists a perfectoid topologically countably generated closed subalgebra $A'\subset A$, such that there exists a vector bundle $V'/X_{A'}$ and $V$ is isomorphic to the pull back of $V'$. \end{lemma}
+\begin{lemma} For any $\mathrm{Spa}(A,A^+)\in \Perf$ and a vector bundle $V/X_A$, there exists a perfectoid topologically countably generated closed subalgebra $A'\subseteq A$, such that there exists a vector bundle $V'/X_{A'}$ and $V$ is isomorphic to the pull back of $V'$. \end{lemma}

 \begin{proof} Since $X$ is quasi-compact, there exists a finite affinoid covering of $X$ and we may assume that $X\cong \mathrm{Spa}(R,R^+)$ is affinoid which admits a toric chart.
-There is a rational open covering $\mathcal{U}$ of $X_A$ trivialise $V$, we first prove that there exists a perfectoid topologically countably generated closed subalgebra $A'\subset A$ such that $\mathcal{U}$ comes from a pull back of an open covering of $X_{A'}$.
+There is a rational open covering $\mathcal{U}$ of $X_A$ trivialize $V$, we first prove that there exists a perfectoid topologically countably generated closed subalgebra $A'\subseteq A$ such that $\mathcal{U}$ comes from a pull back of an open covering of $X_{A'}$.
 Choose a set of topological generators $\{x_1,x_2,\dots,x_s\}$ of $R$ and by definition, is a dense subalgebra of $R_A$.
 By general facts about adic spaces, each rational open of $X_A$ can be defined by finitely many elements in $\Bpp{\alpha}(A)[x_1,x_2,\dots,x_s]$ and thus by finitely many elements of $A$.
-Corollary of proposition \ref{count} implies the claim.
+Then, Corollary \ref{cor: countable subset countable generated} implies the claim.